Abdelaziz Bouteflika, Algeria’s former surveillance-state strongman, dies at 84

 Around this time, Mr. Bouteflika traveled to Algeria for secondary school.
 He soon shifted his attention from studies to the independence struggle and, at 19, joined the FLN.

-As part of the group’s armed unit, he rose to become secretary to Houari Boumediene, an FLN commander who would eventually become Algeria’s most beloved leader.
+As part of the group’s armed unit, he rose to become secretary to Houari Boumédiène, an FLN commander who would eventually become Algeria’s most beloved leader.

 After eight bloody years, the French conceded to the independence fighters.
 Ahmed Ben Bella became president of the newly sovereign Algeria, and appointed the 26-year-old Bouteflika as his minister of foreign affairs.
 But the younger man far outlasted the elder.
-In 1965, Bouteflika’s longtime mentor, army commander Boumediene, rolled his tanks to Ben Bella’s residence before dawn and took the presidency for himself.
+In 1965, Bouteflika’s longtime mentor, army commander Boumédiène, rolled his tanks to Ben Bella’s residence before dawn and took the presidency for himself.

 It was Mr. Bouteflika who presented independent Algeria to the world.
 Barely 30, he represented his country during everything from border conflicts with Morocco to the 1967 Arab-Israeli War, in which Algeria fought on the side of the Arabs, to negotiations with the United States and Europe about the nationalization of Algeria’s oil industry.

 At the same time, he cut a cosmopolitan figure in world capitals.
-“He was young, very fashionably dressed, with boots, and he would typically smoke a large cigar,” said William B. Quandt, a professor of politics at the University of Virginia who was on the National Security Council under presidents Nixon and Carter.
+“He was young, very fashionably dressed, with boots, and he would typically smoke a large cigar,” said William B. Quandt, a professor emeritus of politics at the University of Virginia who was on the National Security Council under presidents Nixon and Carter.
 Mr. Bouteflika mingled comfortably with other diplomats as he pushed on issues related to the developing and Arab world, in particular the rights of the Palestinians.

 In 1974, Mr. Bouteflika was elected unanimously by fellow delegates to preside over the U.N.’s General Assembly, where he became not only the youngest president but one of the most controversial.